The-Art-of-Hacking/h4cker/build_your_own_lab/README.md

 - [The PenTesters Framework (PTF)](https://github.com/trustedsec/ptf): a Python script designed for Debian/Ubuntu/ArchLinux based distributions to create a similar and familiar distribution for Penetration Testing.
 Created by David Kennedy and maintained by the community.

-- [Docker for pentest](https://github.com/aaaguirrep/pentest): Image with the more used tools to create a pentest environment easily and quickly.
+- [Offensive Docker](https://github.com/aaaguirrep/pentest): Image with the more used tools to create a pentest environment easily and quickly.

 ## Vulnerable Servers and Applications